antFlep/DockerContainers/Radicale/README.md

 # Radicale Server

-Creating a 'secure' radicale server image using the official radicale Dockerfile found on their GitHub page.
+Creating a *secure* radicale server image using the official radicale Dockerfile found on their GitHub page.
 [https://radicale.org/](https://radicale.org/)

 ## Requirements